 Harry is a commercial litigator, and chair of the Firm’s Litigation Group.
-His primary focus is on representing financial institutions and mortgage servicers in Ohio, Kentucky and Indiana.
+While Harry has handled a wide variety of high stakes commercial cases, his primary focus is on representing financial institutions, mortgage servicers and credit card companies in Ohio, Kentucky and Indiana.

-Harry has significant experience handling lender liability defense cases, contested foreclosures, contested bankruptcy and adversary proceedings, defending consumer class actions, prosecuting and defending title insurance claims, and managing commercial workouts.
+Harry has significant experience handling lender liability defense cases, contested foreclosures, contested bankruptcy and adversary proceedings, defending individual consumer claims and class actions, prosecuting and defending title insurance and real estate related claims, and managing commercial workouts.
 He has also conducted a number of employee training sessions for financial institutions and mortgage servicers.